Xmerr/koa-nest/README.md

   - `POST /users`
     - Creates a user
   - `GET /users`
+    - Console logs the currently logged in user
     - Returns all the users
   - `GET /users/:id`
     - Returns the details of just the passed in user id